Not your typical guide to budget backpacking Thailand

 - Flights – domestic flights are available but not as fun as land travel.

-Accommodation options when backpacking Thailand:
+Accommodation options for budget backpacking Thailand

 Accommodation is also relatively cheap, again haggle the prices and get that room for $10 down to $7, or down to $5 if you’re really good.
 Thailand is one of those countries where getting a basic hotel room can work out just the same as getting a room in a guesthouse.
 There will be times you want nothing more than a room with Air con.